Difference between Public Company vs Private Company

 Let us discuss some of the major key differences between Public Company vs Private Company

-- A public company is a company that is listed in the well-known stock exchange and can be traded freely.
-Where a private limited company is not listed on a stock exchange and it is held privately by the member of the company.
+- A public company is a company that is listed on a well-known stock exchange and can be traded freely.
+Where a private limited company is not listed on a stock exchange and is held privately by the member of the company.

 - There is no capping for the maximum number of members in a public limited company.
 But a private company cannot have more than 200 members, subject to some conditions.